8go/matrix-nio-send/README.md

                         priority.
 This is useful for sending ASCII-art or tabbed output like tables as a fixed-sized font will be used for display.
+  -e, --notice          Send message as notice instead of text by changing
+                        the "msgtype" parameter in the content of the message.
+                        If not specified, message will be sent text.
 ```

 ## For Developers